QUAST 5.3.0 manual

 QUAST stands for QUality ASsessment Tool.
 The tool evaluates genome assemblies by computing various metrics.
 This document provides instructions for the general QUAST tool for genome assemblies, MetaQUAST, the extension for metagenomic datasets, QUAST-LG, the extension for large genomes (e.g., mammalians), and Icarus, the interactive visualizer for these tools.

 You can find key project news and the latest version of the tool at http://quast.sf.net/.
-We also post all our news and related stuff on Twitter.
+We also post all our news and related stuff on X/Twitter.

 Almost all tools listed above are built in into the QUAST package which is ready for use by academic, non-profit institutions and U.S. Government agencies.
 If you are not in one of these categories please refer to LICENSE section 'Third-party tools incorporated into QUAST' for guidelines on how to complete the licensing process.